ajobi/vue-snip/README.md

 </template>
 ```

-If that's not enough, you can pass in the `method` too:
+On top of that, you can pass in the snipping `method` too:

 ``` html
 <template>